-- a.
-Filipino citizens with recognized stature, influence and reputation in the Banking community and whose business practices stand as testimonies to good corporate governance; - b.
-Distinguished Filipino and foreign nationals who served as senior officials in central Banks and/or financial regulatory agencies, including former Monetary Board members; or - c.
+- Filipino citizens with recognized stature, influence and reputation in the Banking community and whose business practices stand as testimonies to good corporate governance; - Distinguished Filipino and foreign nationals who served as senior officials in central Banks and/or financial regulatory agencies, including former Monetary Board members; or - c.
 Former Chief Justices and Associate Justices of the Philippine Supreme Court: Provided, further, that this exemption shall not apply to the annual training requirements for the members of the board of directors.

-G. List of Board Level Committees Including Membership and Function (Refer to SEC Report 17-A, pp. 41-42)
+List of Board Level Committees Including Membership and Function

+(Refer to SEC Report 17-A, pp. 33-37)

-H. Director's Attendance at Board and Committee Meetings
+Directors' Attendance in Board and Committee Meetings

-The members of the Board of Directors who were present (" \checkmark ") or absent ("x") during the meetings of the Bank's Board of Directors for the year 2020, are as follows:
+The members of the Board of Directors who were present (" $\checkmark$ ") or absent ("x") during the meetings of the Bank's Board of Directors for the year 2021 are as follows: